A causal fused lasso for interpretable heterogeneous treatment effects estimation: Theory

-and the assumptions of Theorem \ref{thm:prognostic_upper_bound} hold.
-If we ignore the logarithmic factors, the dependence on $d$, and assume that $\| \theta^*\|_1 = O(1)$, we obtain a rate of $n^{-1/3}$ as an upper bound on the mean squared error of our proposed estimator.
-This rate is worst that the rate in one-dimensional nonparametric regression with the fused lasso, which in the class of bounded variation is $n^{-2/3}$.
-However, the main difference from such setting to ours, has to do with the fact that our design depends on the $g(X_i)$'s which need to be estimated.
-We do not claim that our procedure is minimax, in fact we conjecture that it is not.
-Nevertheless, out method is computationally efficient and consistent, making it attractive in practice as we will see in Section \ref{sec:experiments}.
+The rate $n^{-1/3}$ is slower than the typical rate $n^{-2/3}$ achieved in one-dimensional nonparametric regression using the fused lasso under a bounded variation assumption.
+However, a key distinction in our setting is that the design points are not directly observed but instead we rely on their estimates.
+This introduces an additional layer of complexity and variability that affects the convergence rate.
+We do not claim that our procedure is minimax optimal; in fact, we conjecture that it is not.
+Nonetheless, our method remains computationally efficient and provably consistent, making it a practical and scalable choice, as we demonstrate in Section \ref{sec:experiments}.

 We conclude this section with a remark that can be thought as a straightforward generalization of Theorem \ref{thm:prognostic_upper_bound}. \begin{remark} Notice that the rate $n^{-1/3}$ does not depend on the dimension $d$ of the covariates as it is the case of other nonparametric estimators, see \cite{gao2020minimax}.
 In fact our results are not directly comparable with \cite{gao2020minimax} as the authors there consider different classes of functions.
 A main driver behind the rate $n^{-1/3}$ is Assumption \ref{as9}.
 If instead $t^* = \max\{t_0,t_1\}$ is allowed to grow, then the upper bound in Theorem \ref{thm:prognostic_upper_bound} should be inflated by a factor $(t^*)^{2/3} $.
-Hence, similarly to the discussion above this would lead to the rate $(t^*)^{2/3} n^{-1/3}$. \end{remark}
+Hence, similar to the discussion above this would lead to the rate $(t^*)^{2/3} n^{-1/3}$. \end{remark}